 - 61% of users say they're unlikely to return to a mobile site if they struggled to access it, with a further 40% stating they'd likely go to a competitor instead.

 Mobile optimised sites increase the chance of lead generation

 - 46% of people say they wouldn't purchase from a brand again if they had an interruptive mobile experience – Simplifying forms and navigation menus, while making buttons easily clickable, removes any barriers that stop your prospects from becoming leads.

 - 69% of mobile users say they're more likely to buy from businesses with mobile sites that easily address their questions or concerns – With mobile usage accelerating, the opportunities for lead conversion cannot be ignored.

 Sites that haven’t adopted a mobile optimised site are penalised

-Why you need responsive design
+Why you need A responsive design

 When choosing your strategy for mobile optimisation, there really isn’t any competition.
 For a cost-effective, simple and future-proof design – you need a responsive site.
-With smartphones and tablets set to be the first choice device for 50% of users by 2018, the time to adopt responsive design is now.